OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:22

-> You will laugh at violence and hunger,
+> You will laugh at destruction and hunger,
-> And you will not be afraid of wild animals.
+> And you will not fear the wild creatures.

 ## Job 5:23

-> For you will be in league with the stones of the field,
+> For you will have an agreement with the stones of the field,
 > And the animals of the field will be at peace with you.

 ## Job 5:24

 > You will know that your tent is secure,
-> For you will visit your home and not find anything missing.
+> For you will visit your home and find nothing amiss.

 ## Job 5:25

-> You will also know that your descendants will be many,
+> You will also know that your descendants will be numerous,
-> And your offspring as the grass of the earth.
+> And your offspring as abundant as the grass of the earth.

 ## Job 5:26

-> You will come to the grave at a ripe age,
+> You will come to the grave at a full age,
-> Like the stacking of grain in its season.
+> Like a sheaf of grain gathered in its season.

 ## Job 5:27

-> Behold, we have examined this, and so it is;
+> Behold, we have examined this, and it is true;
-> Hear it, and know for yourself.”
+> Hear it, and understand it for yourself.”